 - It presents as a painful nodule on the helix or antihelix of the ear.

-- It appears spontaneously, then usually enlarges rapidly to its maximum size and remains stable.
+- It appears spontaneously and then usually enlarges rapidly to its maximum size and remains stable.
 Onset may be precipitated by pressure, trauma or cold.

 There is usually only one nodule - most often on the outer side of the helix, commonly at its apex: